 (NK)-1 receptors are located in the brain stem.
-Varubi crosses the blood-brain barrier and covers the receptors.
-Doctors use Varubi with other medications to treat nausea and vomiting caused by chemotherapy.
+Varubi crosses the blood-brain barrier and interferes with the receptors.
+Doctors use Varubi with other medications to prevent nausea and vomiting caused by chemotherapy.

 Varubi belongs to a class of drugs called (NK)-1 receptor antagonists.
-Another drug in the same class is Emend, manufactured by Merck), Cinvanti (aprepitant, manufactured by Heron Therapeutics) and Akynzeo (netupitant/palonosetron or fosnetupitant/palonosetron, manufactured by Helsinn Therapeutics).
+Other drugs in the same class are Emend (aprepitant or fosaprepitant, manufactured by Merck), Cinvanti (aprepitant, manufactured by Heron Therapeutics) and Akynzeo (netupitant/palonosetron or fosnetupitant/palonosetron, manufactured by Helsinn Therapeutics).

 Varubi Side Effects

-The most serious Varubi side effects reported are anaphylaxis and anaphylactic shock with intravenous Varubi.
+The most serious Varubi side effects reported are anaphylaxis and anaphylactic shock with IV Varubi.
 These are types of allergic reactions.

-These side effects can occur within minutes after receiving intravenous Varubi.
-Most people who suffered these side effects had to go to the hospital.
+These side effects can occur within minutes after receiving IV Varubi.
+Most people who developed these side effects had to go to the hospital.

 Less serious Varubi side effects may vary depending on the type of chemotherapy a patient receives.
-These may occur with oral or intravenous Varubi.
+These may occur with oral or IV Varubi.
 Some are immediate, while others may surface later.